ehaiwag/ubuntu-tstool/README.md

 # ubuntu-tstool
-This docker image provides some basic trouble shooting tools to debug some issues in hostOS.
+This docker image provides some basic trouble shooting tools(strace,tcpdump,ethtool and iostat) to debug some issues in hostOS.

 ## Build the image
 docker build -t ubuntu/tstool:latest